 This document assumes that you know specifics of your Pentaho installation and usage, including what environments you have configured (development, test, production, and so on), your server’s operating system and version, the user information for the user running Pentaho processes, any customizations, and other details.

 There is a checklist included in the Upgrade document, providing more details and a way for you to keep track of your progress.
-You can also find a PDF copy of this information there.

 Best Practices for Upgrading - Step By Step